 2.23 Since the Second Review Conference, issues of chemical safety and security have increasingly drawn the attention of States Parties.
-In the context of international cooperation, the Secretariat embarked on the Chemical-Safety-and-Security The OPCW Conference on International Management programme in 2009.
-Cooperation and Chemical Safety and Security, held in 2011, underscored the critical importance of the use of chemistry for exclusively peaceful purposes and served to further strengthen support for the Convention.
-The decision on the implementation of Article XI8 also refers to concrete measures to be undertaken by States Parties and the Secretariat for promoting chemical safety and security, among other things.
-The International Meeting on Chemical Safety and Security at Tarnów, Poland, in November 2012 provided participants with an opportunity to discuss ways to enhance chemical safety and security at the national level, support capacity building and exchanges of best practice, and improve national and international coordination.
+In the context of international cooperation, the Secretariat embarked on the Chemical-Safety-and-Security Management programme in 2009.
+The OPCW Conference on International Cooperation and Chemical Safety and Security, held in 2011, underscored the critical importance of the use of chemistry for exclusively peaceful purposes and served to further strengthen support for the Convention.
+The decision on the implementation of Article XI also refers to concrete measures to be undertaken by States Parties and the Secretariat for promoting chemical safety and security, among other things.
 The Secretariat is considering how best to implement this decision and to define an appropriate role for the OPCW in chemical safety and security.
 Experts from across the world have been consulted by the Secretariat in this context.